CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 and in any case you can always patch the file manually.

 For dependencies that require a custom installation or build, edit the `Dockerfile`.
-If one of these complex dependencies shows in the `requirements.txt` after the freeze, you have to remove it, so that pip does not pick it up, and it is installed independently in the `Dockerfile`.
+If one of these complex dependencies shows in the `requirements-freeze.txt` after the freeze, you have to remove it, so that pip does not pick it up, and it is installed independently in the `Dockerfile`.
-(Something similar is done in the `update-env-file`.)

 For `apt` dependencies add them manually to the `apt-*.txt` files.